IMPROVE POST SURGICAL

 Do I need medical clearance?

 Before you begin hyperbaric oxygen therapy, you are required to obtain medical clearance from our Medical Director.
-HBO Evaluations are available by appointment only.
 HIN works with many local area surgeons to obtain your surgery clearance records to initiate the process.
 Not all individuals are candidates for HBO Therapy.

 Is a referral needed?

-Referrals are not required in most cases; however, to expedite initiation of treatment, please have your surgery clearance documentation available.
+Referrals are not required in most cases; however, to expedite initiation of treatment, please have your medical history and surgery clearance documentation available.

 What are the costs?

-HBOT for cosmetic surgery patients and healthy patients undergoing optional elective procedures, HIN offers convenient pay as you go and package rates.
+HBO Therapy for healthy patients undergoing elective procedures, HIN offers convenient pay as you go and package rates.

 What are the chamber hours?

-Chamber treatment times can vary, but are available Monday – Friday between 7:30 am – 3:00 pm, excluding designated holidays.
+Chamber treatment times can vary, Monday – Friday, starting at 7:30 AM with last appointment at 1:45 PM, excluding designated holidays.

-Where can I get more information on HBOT post surgery or HBOT use in wound healing?
+Where can I get more information on HBO Therapy use in surgery?